Bruce Mathison

 Bruce Martin Mathison (born April 25, 1959) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Nebraska Cornhuskers.
+He was selected by the San Diego Chargers in the 10th round (272nd overall) of the 1983 NFL Draft.
 He played in the NFL for the San Diego Chargers (two stints), Buffalo Bills, and as a replacement player for the Seattle Seahawks during the 1987 strike season.